Order Code: M1001MSDS sheet

 PBDB-T (PCE12) is now available, featuring:

-- High molecular weight, high purity and good solubility (PBDB-T is purified by soxhlet extraction with methanol, hexane and chlorobenzene).
+- High molecular weight, high purity and good solubility (PBDB-T is purified by soxhlet extraction with methanol, hexane and chlorobenzene under argon atmosphere)

-- Larger quantities now available so that you can plan your experiments with a polymer from the same batch.
+- Now you can order larger quantity so you can plan your experiments with polymer from the same batch

 |M1002||5 g / 10 g*||Please enquire|